sujith-eag/personal-site/content/docs/bash-linux/Terminal-4loops-scripting.md

 > 	head -n 100 $filename | tail -n 20
 > done
 ```
-echo all  `.dat`  <br />
+echo all  `.dat`
-assuming each file has at least 100 lines, <br />
+assuming each file has at least 100 lines,
-take the first 100 lines and take the last 20 lines from that.  <br />
+take the first 100 lines and take the last 20 lines from that.
 So gives lines from 81 to 100.

 what happens to the lines??